owen62/PythonKeyLogger/README.md

 Please note that this repo is for educational purposes only.
 No contributors, major or minor, are responsible for any actions made by the software.

-This project is not finished, it is ongoing and is being continuously enhanced with additional features (persistence, server integration for log storage, etc...)
+This project is not finished, it is ongoing and is being continuously enhanced with additional features (send the logs by email, Logging Setting, etc...)